Justin Flom: Soldier's Deck of Cards

 In the Soldier's Deck of Cards video, Justin Flom narrates a story about a soldier during World War II who uses a deck of cards which acts as his bible, calendar, and almanac.
 Using card manipulation, he paid tribute to American war veterans.
 Flom's YouTube production went viral and contributed to his rise in popularity, earning him an appearance on The Ellen DeGeneres Show.

 Anna's Quick Change Trick

 In this video, Flom and his wife Anna collaborate on a quick change trick, where Anna changes outfits multiple times in a matter of seconds.
 The seamless and rapid costume changes, combined with Justin's presentation, created an entertaining performance that became the most viewed YouTube Shorts video.

 Iron Man ceiling

 In the Iron Man Ceiling video, Flom steps away from his usual magic tricks, using technology and art to redecorate his home.
 Using spray paint and stencils, he transforms a plain ceiling into an Iron Man-themed installation.
 His post became the second most viewed TikTok video for the year 2023.

 Personal life

-Flom was born in Edina, Minnesota, and raised in a family of magicians, with both his father and uncle being practitioners of the craft.
-He has two brothers and a sister.
-Flom began performing magic at an early age alongside his siblings and was homeschooled.

 In 2009, Flom married Jocelynn Sharp, and the couple moved to Las Vegas to collaborate with popular magic creators.
 They separated in the spring of 2021.
 In 2023, Flom married Anna Rothfuss.